What We Do

 Why We Do It

 Every day there are updates in critical litigation and legislation that can have far-reaching, life-changing impacts on members of the LGBT community.
 But too often these updates seem inaccessible to everyday Americans.
-Hundreds of court cases are pending right now on a wide range of LGBT issues – from employment and housing discrimination to basic dignity for transgender young people and adults to so-called “religious liberty” exemptions to public accomodation and other non-discrimination laws.
-At Equality Case Files, we know how important these cases are, and we want to help our users fully understand what's going on and have firsthand sources at their disposal.
+Hundreds of court cases are pending right now on a wide range of LGBT issues – from employment and housing discrimination to basic dignity for transgender young people and adults, from so-called “religious liberty” exemptions to discrimination in places of public accommodation, from dangerous “conversion therapy” fraud cases to the fight for accurate documents for transgender people.
+At Equality Case Files, we know how important these cases are, and we want to help our users fully understand what's going on and have first-hand sources at their disposal.
 That's why we upload dozens of legal documents each day, attend crucial hearings and trials, and have a deep encyclopedic knowledge of what's happening in the courts.

-ª Over the years, we have uploaded and made publicly available more than ten thousand documents and helped users understand their impact on the LGBT community.
-Just in the past year, Equality Case Files documents have been cited, linked to, or included in articles from the Washington Post, Los Angeles Times, Esquire, and Slate.
+Over the years, we have uploaded and made publicly available more than ten thousand documents and helped users understand their impact on the LGBT community.
+Equality Case Files documents have been cited, linked to, or included in articles from the Washington Post, Los Angeles Times, Esquire, and Slate.

 Why We Need Your Support

 Your donation not only helps us continue our current work but will help us expand our coverage.
-Equality Case Files currently provides information through social media sites like Facebook and Twitter, as well as a website that is primarily a file repository.
-We are currently developing, and have made significant progress on, a comprehensive website that will serve as a one-stop, searchable, contextualized source for information about past and pending LGBT-related litigation and legislation.
-Your contribution will help us complete this project, helping us to continue educating and informing the public about LGBT-related legal proceedings and the way they shape our society.
+Equality Case Files provides information through social media sites like Facebook and Twitter, our Equality Case Files Round-Up newsletter, and a website that serves as a file repository.
+Your contribution will help us further our offerings and help us to continue educating and informing the public about LGBT-related legal proceedings and the way they shape our society.

 Equality Case Files, Inc., is a registered 501(c)(3) nonprofit organization.